dotnet/docs-aspire/docs/deployment/azure/custom-bicep-templates.md

 builder.Build().Run();
 ```

+> [!TIP]
+> By default, when you call any of the Bicep-related APIs, a call is also made to <xref:Aspire.Hosting.AzureProvisionerExtensions.AddAzureProvisioning%2A> that adds support for generating azure resources dynamically during application startup.

 ## Reference Bicep files

 To add a reference to a Bicep file on disk, call the <xref:Aspire.Hosting.AzureBicepResourceExtensions.AddBicepTemplate%2A> method.
 Consider the following example: